 The relative of a deceased Hungarian citizen shall have the death registered.
-The application for the death registration may be submitted in person in Ottawa, in Toronto or during extramural consular days.
+The application for the death registration may be submitted in person in Ottawa, in Toronto, in Montreal, in Vancouver or during extramural consular days.
 It can also be mailed in to the Embassy (299 Waverley Street, Ottawa, ON, K2P 0V9).
 There is no need to have your signature authenticated on a mailed-in application.

 How much is the fee?

 Death registration is free of charge.
-For applications submitted during extramural consular days we charge a 21 CAD service fee, payable in cash only.
-We do not accept debit or credit cards and cheques.
+For applications submitted during extramural consular days and additional fee is levied.
+All consular fees are payable by debit/credit card only.
+We do not accept either cash or cheques.

 Which form shall I fill out?

 - Please fill the form out with a computer or by a blue ink pen, with block capitals.